 Dear Annie: My in-laws divorced 10 years ago because of my father-in-law's homosexual infidelity.
 Shortly after the divorce, my mother-in-law attempted suicide.

 I don't think she has ever sought therapy for her emotional pain.
 To this day, she continues to badmouth her ex-husband in front of her children and grandchildren.
 She seems to vent mostly to me, probably because I'm related by marriage and she figures I'll be more receptive.
+Sometimes she'll make up stories about him.

 I believe she wants me to hate him.
 The truth is, I don't.
 In spite of what happened, he has been a wonderful father and grandfather, and we love him.
 How can I get her to stop bashing him without seeming to take sides and hurting her feelings? — Dumped Upon